Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: TPF, Functional Level. A Class of In-Context Learning Tasks: Templatic Generation

 \subsubsection{The TGT Dataset}

-In order to assess how baseline models train and perform on templatic generation tasks, we created a synthetic dataset, generating prompts according to the TGT grammar and constraints outlined in App.~\ref{sec:tgtgrammar}.
+In order to assess how baseline models train and perform on templatic generation tasks, we created a synthetic dataset, generating prompts according to the TGT grammar and constraints outlined in Appendix~\ref{sec:tgtgrammar}.
 Each line in a dataset split file contains a prompt and the associated correct completion.
 Note that, except where indicated otherwise, in this dataset, within a constituent, each symbol is a ``random-letter `word''' (`rlw') --- a random 2-letter sequence of lower-case letters; within delimiters, each symbol is an individual special character --- see (\ref{ex:pr4}) and illustrations below.
-(Recall our `NL-semantics-free' approach, Sec.\ref{sec:sem-free}.)
-This dataset is publicly available on Hugging Face.\footnote{The Hugging Face URL will be provided on publication.} \\ \\ The dataset consists of the following tasks:
+(Recall our semantics-free focus, Sec.\ref{sec:sem-free}.)
+This dataset is publicly available.\footnote{\url{https://huggingface.co/datasets/microsoft/templatic_generation_tasks}}

-For each task, the splits shown in Table~\ref{tab:splits} are available.
+The dataset consists of the tasks and the splits shown in Table~\ref{tab:splits}.
 Each line of a file containing a split contains a prompt/continuation pair generated by an associated prompt-template.
 The prompt-template defines the number of constituents and delimiters, and their order of appearance, in the \Q\ and \A\ of the examples given in the prompt.
-Within a split file, each prompt/continuation line has 2-3 parts, separated by a \verb|<tab>| character: \\
+Within a split file, each prompt/continuation line has 2-3 parts, separated by a \verb|<tab>| character: